There’s a Disturbance in the Force

 Perhaps it is when sitting by the ocean and wiggling your toes in the wet sand on a cool autumn day when the beach is quiet and the waves are your only company that you feel alive and at peace.

 These small moments that don’t amount to anything earth shaking like creating world peace, cleansing the oceans or curing cancer seem at times all we need.

 There is satisfaction in being part of a world that is in motion, absorbing the essence of life in those around you.
 The unique connection each human being creates by simply existing in the universe, feeling and contributing to the energy.

-We need to see a smile on the person walking towards us, we need to feel the hugs of our family and friends, to travel and absorb the energy of novel places, new sights and active people.
+We need to see a smile on the person walking toward us, we need to feel the hugs of our family and friends, to travel and absorb the energy of novel places, new sights and active people.
 There is something palpable about a busy street or airport filled with travelers.
 Our souls require more than the latest Netflix offering, we crave the other.

 Human beings cannot survive behind masks, closed off from the life force that sustains us.

 There’s a reason people are suspicious of loners, anti social behavior and shut ins.
 Most view it as an unnatural and foreign state.